DanTheServerMan/ansible/proxmox-roles/proxmox-nfs/README.md

 proxmox-nfs
 =========

-Created to automate the configuration of NFS storage on ProxMox in my homelab.
+Created to automate the configuration of NFS storage on ProxMox using the API.

 While you can use blockinfile to directly manage /etv/pve/storage.cfg, in my experience, this started to have issues when having multiple datastores.
 Plus, I wanted to see what using the API would look like.
 So, you will have to handle credentials to use this module.
 See below.

+**NOTE**: At the time of writing, if the NFS configuration already exists, the playbook will complete but return large failure code output for that specific task - this is why I print out a cleaner message afterwards so you can confirm the status of the configuration.

 Requirements
 ------------

-A ProxMox installation with network connectivity to your device.
+- A ProxMox installation with network connectivity to your device.
 It also assumes that there is a NAS on your network with properly configured exports.

-This role was developed targeting PVE 8.4.
+- This role was developed targeting PVE 8.4.

 Role Variables
 --------------

-You need to define two variables for logging in.
-I recommend and use ansible-vault.
+You need to define two variables for logging in to generate a token before using the API.
+I recommend, and use, ansible-vault.
 The variables you need to define is:
 ```
 username: [YOUR_USER]@[DOMAIN]
 password: "[YOUR PASSWORD]"